Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-06-my-jekyll-setup-for-this-blog.markdown

 terminal-notifier -title "Git Push for CoopCoding Static Files Done" -message "" -open "https://github.com/Darkle/darkle.github.io"
 ```

+This adds all files/new files to the git repository in my jekyll files folder.
+Then commits the change(s) to the repository wiht the

 Originally I was going to use the default notifier for OSX in the bash script but it wasn't working for me, so I used this library insted: [https://github.com/alloy/terminal-notifier](https://github.com/alloy/terminal-notifier).
 Note: the bash shell jekyll uses didn't seem to load my default `.bash_profile` file automatically, so I had to manually put in `export PATH=/usr/local/bin:$PATH` so that it could see the terminal-notifier library I had installed via homebrew.

 The "Open Blog Post" runs the following bash commands: